-You can use the Cloudera Navigator Data Management API to modify the custom metadata of HDFS or Hive entities whether or not the entities have been extracted.
+You can use the Cloudera Navigator Data Management API to modify the custom metadata of HDFS or Hive entities, whether the entities have been extracted or not.
 If an entity has been extracted when the API is called, the metadata is applied immediately.
 If the entity has not been extracted, you can preregister metadata, which is then applied once the entity is extracted.
 Metadata is saved regardless of whether or not a matching entity is extracted, and Navigator does not perform any cleanup of unused metadata.

-If you call the API before the entity is extracted, the custom metadata is stored with the entity's identity, source ID, metadata fields (name, description, tags, properties), and the fields relevant to the identifier.
+If you call the API before the entity is extracted, the custom metadata is stored with the entity's:

+- Identity

+- Source ID

+- Metadata fields (name, description, tags, properties)

+- Fields relevant to the identifier

 The rest of the entity fields (such as type) are not present.
 To view all stored metadata, use the API to search for entities without an internal type:

-'''

-curl http://Navigator_Metadata_Server_host:port/api/v9/entities/?query=-internalType:

--u username:password -X GET
+curl http://Navigator_Metadata_Server_host:port/api/v9/entities/?query=-internalType: -u username:password -X GET

-'''

-The custom metadata provided through the API overwrites existing metadata.
+Custom metadata provided through the API overwrites existing metadata.
 For example, if you call the API with an empty name and description, empty array for tags, and empty dictionary for properties, the call removes this metadata.
 If you omit the tags or properties fields, the existing values remain unchanged.

 Modifying custom metadata using HDFS metadata files and the metadata API at the same time is not supported.
-You must use one or the other, because the two methods work slightly differently.
+You must use one or the other, because the two methods work differently.
 Metadata specified in files is merged with existing metadata, whereas the API overwrites metadata.
 Also, the updates provided by metadata files wait in a queue before being merged, but API changes are committed immediately.
-Some inconsistency can occur if a metadata file is being merged when the API is in use.
+Some inconsistency can occur if a metadata file is merged when the API is in use.

 You modify metadata using either the PUT or POST method.
-Use the PUT method if the entity has been extracted and the POST method to preregister metadata.
-The syntax of the methods are:
+Use the PUT method if the entity has been extracted, and the POST method to preregister metadata.
+Use the following syntax: